 As many of you know, the month of April celebrates Sexual Assault Awareness.
 Throughout the month, the campus will be covered in teal.
-Students, staff, and faculty members will raise awareness through events and speakers, all in the name of of survivors.
-In addition to taking part in the many events sponsored by the Sexual Assault Awareness Month task force, we have also launched a Campus Climate Survey to assess our students' current attitudes, perceptions and experiences specific to sexual assault and relationship violence.
+Students, staff, and faculty members will raise awareness through events and speakers, all in the name of survivors.
+In addition to taking part in the many events sponsored by the Sexual Assault Awareness Month task force, we have also launched the McBEE campus climate survey to assess our students' current attitudes, perceptions and experiences specific to sexual assault and relationship violence.
 This survey will assist the University in identifying key areas of strength and opportunities to improve our prevention initiatives.
 Much of this evidence will inform future campus awareness, policy, prevention, and response programming.

 Building a comprehensive campus-based primary prevention strategy for sexual misconduct and evaluating its effectiveness is important to Auburn University.
 In addition to these programs and services, revisions of the Student Code of Conduct and the Title IX policy over the summer semester will convey a consistent message.
 There are many offices and staff that work together to improve the individual, the organization and the community prevention and response strategy in regard to sexual assault.
 This April, let’s spread the word and become more aware of the work that the University has done to reduce sexual assault in our community.